Titusville, Florida: Geography

 Titusville is located in the northern half of Brevard County.
-According to the US Census Bureau, the city has a total area of 88.7 sqkm.
-76.1 sqkm of it is land, and 12.7 sqkm of it (14.26 percent) is water.
-Titusville is located on the Indian River Lagoon, part of the Atlantic Intracoastal Waterway.
+According to the U.S. Census Bureau, the city has a total area of 88.7 sqkm, of which 12.7 sqkm (14.26%) is covered by water.
+Titusville is located on the Indian River Lagoon, part of the Intracoastal Waterway.

 Flora

-The city is the only place in the world where the endangered Dicerandra thinicola, or "Titusville mint" grows.
-The fields are located along a 13 mile strip between the Titusville wellfield and Mims.
+The city is the only place in the world where the endangered Dicerandra thinicola, "Titusville mint" grows.
+The fields are along a 13 mile strip between the Titusville wellfield and Mims.

 Climate

 Titusville has a humid subtropical climate, with hot, humid summers and mild winters.